bipindr123/csv-or-xlsx-to-json-convertor/README.md

-# csv-to-json-convertor
-csv to json convertor
+csv or xslx to json convertor
 Python Script